 The inflation rate over the longer run is primarily determined by monetary policy, and hence the Committee has the ability to specify a longer-run goal for inflation.
-The Committee judges that inflation at the rate of 2 percent, as measured by the annual change in the price index for personal consumption expenditures, is most consistent over the longer run with the Federal Reserve's statutory mandate.
+The Committee reaffirms its judgment that inflation at the rate of 2 percent, as measured by the annual change in the price index for personal consumption expenditures, is most consistent over the longer run with the Federal Reserve's statutory mandate.
 Communicating this inflation goal clearly to the public helps keep longer-term inflation expectations firmly anchored, thereby fostering price stability and moderate long-term interest rates and enhancing the Committee's ability to promote maximum employment in the face of significant economic disturbances.

-The maximum level of employment is

-largely determined by nonmonetary factors that affect the structure and dynamics of the labor market.
+The maximum level of employment is largely determined by nonmonetary factors that affect the structure and dynamics of the labor market.
 These factors may change over time and may not be directly measurable.
 Consequently, it would not be appropriate to specify a fixed goal for employment; rather, the Committee's policy decisions must be informed by assessments of the maximum level of employment, recognizing that such assessments are necessarily uncertain and subject to revision.
-The Committee considers a wide range of indicators in making these assessments.
-Information about Committee participants' estimates of the longer-run normal rates of output growth and unemployment is published four times per year in the FOMC's Summary of Economic Projections.
-For example, in the most recent projections, FOMC participants' estimates of the longerrun normal rate of unemployment had a central tendency of 5.2 percent to 6.0 percent, unchanged from one year ago but substantially higher than the corresponding interval several vears earlier.
+The Committee considers a wide range of indicators in making these as-Information about Committee sessments. participants' estimates of the longer-run normal rates of output growth and unemployment is published four times per year in the FOMC's Summary of Economic Projections.
+For example, in the most recent projections, FOMC participants' estimates of the longerrun normal rate of unemployment had a central tendency of 5.2 percent to 5.8 percent.